div-hacks/Be-Creative-Hacktoberfest/cpp/Readme.md

 This repository is for cpp programs.
-Follow the guidelines.
+Follow the guidelines and you will get it done.
-More rules coming soon.
-Hope you will like it.